lsgs/redcap-copy-data-on-save/README.md

 Enable and configure the module in the source project.
 No action is required in the destination project.

+There is a link button available in the configuration settings dialog that gives access where a table of the copy instruction configuration can be viewed.

 ## Repeating Data

 Behaviour with repeating data is dependent on whether the field is repeating in the source, or in the destination, or both, as follows: